First- and Second-Order Stochastic Adaptive Regularization with Cubics: High Probability Iteration and Sample Complexity: First-Order SARC

 \item Theorem \ref{thm:main_full} shows the iteration complexity of Algorithm \ref{alg:ARC_Random} is $O(\epsilon^{-3/2})$ with overwhelmingly high probability, which matches the deterministic counterpart.

-\item The SARC algorithm encounters an $\epsilon$-stationary point in a finite number of iterations with probability $1$.
-This is a direct consequence of the Borel–Cantelli lemma. \item Since the probabilities of the failure events $\{T_{\epsilon} > t+1\}$ are exponentially decaying for all $t\geq \Theta(\epsilon^{-3/2})$, this implies a complexity bound of $O(\epsilon^{-3/2})$ in expectation for SARC.
+\item The first-order SARC algorithm encounters an $\epsilon$-stationary point in a finite number of iterations with probability $1$.
+This is a direct consequence of the Borel–Cantelli lemma. \item Since the probabilities of the failure events $\{T_{\epsilon} > t+1\}$ are exponentially decaying for all $t\geq \Theta(\epsilon^{-3/2})$, this implies a complexity bound of $O(\epsilon^{-3/2})$ in expectation for the first-order SARC, i.e.,

 \end{enumerate} \end{remark}